Glasgow in a Day: Where to Eat, Drink, and Wander

 😮 At Slug & Lettuce, a martini was nearly $20 USD, which felt like too much for what was otherwise a chain-bar experience.

 🌟 Our preference was Rioja, a tapas restaurant and cocktail bar with a better atmosphere and prices that felt fair (about $10).
-Drinks here were just as good, the service was attentive, and the space felt lively without being overwhelming.
-If you are choosing between the two, Rioja is the better option.
+Drinks here were just as good, the service was attentive, and the space felt lively but not too loud.
+If you are choosing between the two, Rioja is the better option, and if we had more time, we’d try dinner here too.

 🍱 Everything was fresh and flavorful, and the setting was stylish and comfortable.
 It is a popular spot, so booking ahead is a good idea if you are short on time.